Zooarchaeology of the African Diaspora in St. Croix, USVI

 Project Investigators: Nicole Cannarozzi and Kitty Emery

 The EAP is conducting zooarchaeological and archaeobotanical analysis of materials from slave quarters within the site.
-These data will contribute to a better understanding of slave life at the fort and more broadly to our
+These data will contribute to a better understanding of the lives of enslaved Africans at the fort and more broadly to our

 understanding of slavery in the Danish West Indies and the larger African Diaspora.
 We are also planning an outreach component to explain our findings and the importance of ancient plant and animal materials in archaeological research.